Late tech rally leaves Wall Street indexes modestly higher

 Concerns about rising inflation have also been hanging over the latest round of corporate earnings.
 Disappointing results or outlooks from Apple, Google’s parent company and Amazon helped fuel the selling last week.
 Investors are reviewing the latest results and statements to gauge just how heavily rising costs have impacted operations and whether price hikes have hampered sales.

 Wall Street is in for another busy week of earnings reports.
-Expedia and Clorox are among the many companies reporting their results later Monday.
 Pfizer reports results on Tuesday, CVS Health reports results on Wednesday, and Kellogg reports results on Thursday.

 Veiga reported from Los Angeles.